 Central Park is expansive, with plenty of options for hiking and biking – all of which offer beautiful views and is full of some of the most popular outdoor activities in NYC.

 For a faster pace and a little excitement, Washington Square Park is great for a stroll complete with people watching, buskers’ music, and artists selling their artwork.
-Plus, you can snap a photo of the Empire State Building through the Washington Square Arch – a quintessential New York view!
+Plus, you can snap a photo of the view of the Empire State Building through the Washington Square Arch – a quintessential New York view!